markov98/car-rental/readme.md

 This is my project for my ReactJS course.
-I intend to make a car rental web app using React.
+This app was made using React.

+It features an authentication service.
+Logged-In users are able to add cars.
+The owners of the cars are able to edit and delete them.
+Non-owners are able to upvote cars.

+You can also search for cars by make or model.

 HTML/CSS Template taken from https://www.free-css.com/free-css-templates